Serious organised crime

 - set up the Scottish Crime Campus where the main law enforcement bodies are working together to tackle serious organised crime

 - are taking action to punish and prevent human trafficking

 - are working to increase our cyber resilience and prevent cyber crime

 - are investing money seized from criminals into community projects aimed at diverting young people away from getting involved in serious crime groups, through the CashBack for Communities scheme

 Serious Organised Crime Taskforce

-The Serious Organised Crime Taskforce, chaired by the Cabinet Secretary for Justice and the Lord Advocate, oversees the work being carried out to reduce the harm caused by serious organised crime in Scotland.
+The Serious Organised Crime Taskforce, chaired by the Cabinet Secretary for Justice, oversees the work being carried out to reduce the harm caused by serious organised crime in Scotland.

 The tackling serious organised crime blog provides updates on work being done by taskforce partners.

 We have commissioned a number of research reports into serious organised crime: